 History and etymology

-Moulage (French: casting/moulding) is the art of app...
+Moulage (French: casting/molding) is the art of appl...

 There are four phases of evaluation: